aternosgames/concepts/technical/impulse.md

 goes on.

 The previously named products/solutions are great and all but actually do not solve the problem the Aternos Games project
-has: A server orchestration software that manages a lot of Minecraft servers **and** players with low resource costs, high-scalability and state of the art technology and practices.
+has: A server orchestration software that manages a lot of Minecraft servers **and** players with low costs of resources, high-scalability and state of the art technology and practices.

 Now, there are actually some projects that atleast _try_ to solve the named problem.
 Whether or not they are successful in